metova/MetovaAnalytics/Documentation/Metadata.md

 * `AnalyticsEvent.MetadataKey.ApplicationInfo.buildNumber`: The internal build number of the application, equivalent to the Info.plist value for key `CFBundleVersion`.
 * `AnalyticsEvent.MetadataKey.ApplicationInfo.minimumOSVersion`: The minimum supported version of iOS for the application, equivalent to the Info.plist value for key `MinimumOSVersion`.

+### Device Info

+These keys contain information about the user's device.

+* `AnalyticsEvent.MetadataKey.DeviceInfo.deviceModel`: The idiomatic Apple model name for the device.
+* `AnalyticsEvent.MetadataKey.DeviceInfo.deviceName`: The common name of the device.
+* `AnalyticsEvent.MetadataKey.DeviceInfo.osName`: The name of the operating system installed on the device.
+* `AnalyticsEvent.MetadataKey.DeviceInfo.osVersion`: The version of the operating system installed on the device.

 ### Device State

 These keys contain information about the current state of the user's device.